Stanisław Świerczkowski: Early life and education

 Świerczkowski won a university place to study astronomy at the University of Wrocław but switched to mathematics to avoid the drudgery of astronomical calculations.
 He discovered a natural ability through his friendship with Jan Mycielski and was able to remain at Wrocław to complete his masters under Jan Mikusiński.
-He graduated with a PhD in 1960, his dissertation including the now-famous Three-Distance Theorem, which he proved in 1956 in answer to a question of Hugo Steinhaus.
+He graduated with a PhD in 1960, his dissertation including the now-famous three-gap theorem, which he proved in 1956 in answer to a question of Hugo Steinhaus.

 Noted mathematical results

 The three-gap theorem says: take arbitrarily finitely many integer multiples of an irrational number between zero and one and plot them as points around a circle of unit circumference; then at most three different distances will occur between consecutive points.
 This answered a question of Hugo Steinhaus.
 The theorem belongs to the field of Diophantine approximation since the smallest of the three distances observed may be used to give a rational approximation to the chosen irrational number.
 It has been extended and generalised in many ways.